 Marshall University Joan C. Edwards School of Medicine in collaboration with Cabell Huntington Hospital Counseling Center provides opportunities for medical students to gain access to counseling services.
-The Office of Student Affairs provides each medical student with 10 counseling sessions per academic year.
 Students can make appointments by calling 304-526-2049 or ask the Associate Dean of Student Affairs for assistance.
 No referral is necessary.
 The Counseling Center is located on the second floor of the Chafin Building at 517 Ninth Street in downtown Huntington.
 For your convenience, designated patient parking spaces are available on the 6th Avenue side of the building.
 Appointments are available from 11 a.m. to 7 p.m. on Monday, and from 8 a.m. to 5 p.m. on Tuesday, Wednesday and Thursday.
 In addition to counseling couples, families, children and adolescents, counselor specialties also include helping people facing ADHD/ADD, sexual addiction, drug & alcohol addiction and traumatic events.
 Faithbased counseling is also available.
 Appointments can be made by calling 304-526-2049.
 Inform the receptionist that you are medical student.